 - a.
-FOR INPATIENT TREATMENT of substance abuse, alcohol or drug abuse, the Plan will pay Covered Medical Expenses, subject to Deductible and Coinsurance, not to exceed an aggregate dollar limits specified in the current Schedule of Benefits Precertification is strongly recommended- see c below. - b.
-BENEFITS FOR OUTPATIENT SERVICES (subject to Allowable Fees, Deductible and Coinsurance) are limited to a dollar maximum per Benefit Year specified in the current Schedule of Benefits.
+FOR INPATIENT TREATMENT of substance abuse, alcohol or drug abuse, the Plan will pay Covered Medical Expenses, subject to Deductible and Coinsurance, as specified in the current Choices Enrollment Workbook Schedule of Benefits Pre-certification is strongly recommended-See provision c. below. - b.
+BENEFITS FOR OUTPATIENT SERVICES (subject to Allowable Fees, Deductible and Coinsurance) as specified in the current Choices Enrollment Workbook Schedule of Benefits.